JOB TITLE: Firefighter I

 - Kansas or National EMT Certification

-- CPAT Certification* and Fire Service Entrance Exam (FSEE) certifications
+- Fire Service Entrance Exam (FSEE) Certification*

 - The ability to pass a post offer physical and drug screen and background investigation.